MrSteveW/techedweek9assignment/README.md

 ## :dart: Goals not acheived yet

-- [ ] Put divs rendering user info into more components so that each page is easier to parse
+- [ ] Styling delete buttons.
+I could.
+But I've run out of time.

 ## With thanks to